Assessment at CMU

 The faculty have ultimate responsibility for assessment of both General Education and Academic Programs.
 They are assisted by the Director of Assessment, the Assessment Committee, and the Provost's Office.
 For a more detailed breakdown of assessment responsibilities, please see the Assessment Handbook.

-Quality assessment is essential to improving student learning.
+Quality assessment is essential.
 Through the use of both direct and indirect evidence of student achievement, assessments guide collective actions for improvements in teaching, academic supports, and curricula.
-The Director of Assessment and the Assessment Committee serve the CMU community by supporting assessment activities, coordinating university-wide assessments, and fostering a culture of assessment.
+The Director of Assessment and the Assessment Committee serve the CMU community by supporting assessment activities, coordinating university-wide assessments, and fostering a culture of quality improvement in teaching and in learning.
 Assessment reporting is compiled in the WEAVE Online data management system.

 In 2007, CMU implemented a web-based software package that helps organize and implement assessment plans.
 All academic and administrative programs use WEAVEonline to share their mission, outcomes, measures, findings, action plan, analysis, and annual reports with the CMU community.
 The use of WEAVEonline helps develop a collaborative culture of assessment by allowing communication of assessment across the University.